Automated Transfer Vehicle: Proposed crewed version

 In November 2008, ESA ministers budgeted for a feasibility study into developing a re-entry capsule for the ATV, a requirement for developing either a cargo return capacity or a crew version of the ATV.
 On 7 July 2009, the ESA signed a €21 million study contract with EADS Astrium.
-The ARV effort was ultimately discontinued after completing the B1 stage due to fiscal constraints resulting from the late-2000s financial crisis.
+The ARV effort was ultimately discontinued after completing the B1 stage due to fiscal constraints resulting from the 2008 financial crisis.

 Exoliner

 During the 2010s, Lockheed Martin put together a proposal for Commercial Resupply Services 2 that included a new 4.4 m diameter cargo transport module called Exoliner, which was based on the ATV and was to be jointly developed with Thales Alenia Space.